 To register online for your audition, click on your area of study below to get to the appropriate audition scheduling page.
 Once there, use the calendar to select your desired audition date.

 All SMU On-Campus Music Auditions are offered on Saturdays.
 We welcome all candidates to begin their visit to SMU on the Fridays preceding auditions, during the optional Pre-Audition Day, to become better acquainted with our facilities, students, and faculty before their audition experience.

 Please RSVP to firstname.lastname@example.org to let us know you’re planning to attend the Pre-Audition Day, and, if you wish to go on the SMU Campus Tour, register for the 2:45 p.m.
 Campus Tour through the SMU Daily Visit form at smu.edu/visit.

 While we strongly prefer that a prospective applicant audition in person, we accept auditions through a video recording.

-1. Submit your audition registration through our online registration form.
-Directions for uploading video will be provided upon completion of your registration.
-You may upload to our Meadows website or submit through GetAcceptd.com ($25 fee per submission with the option to submit the same recording to multiple schools).
+- Submit your video audition registration through our online registration form.
+Videos may be uploaded to our Meadows website or submitted through GetAcceptd.com ($25 fee per submission with the option to submit the same recording to multiple schools).

 Undergraduate Theory/Aural Skills Assessments

-The Aural Skills Assessment will include pitch matching, melodic memory, rhythmic memory, and sight singing or sight reading on your instrument.
+The Aural Skills Assessment will include pitch matching, melodic memory, rhythmic memory, and sight singing.

 The Written Theory Assessment will examine your knowledge of the following: Major and minor (all forms) scales, major and minor triads (chords), key signatures, note names in both treble and bass clef, and common rhythms.